Moving abroad for the first time is a scary proposition. These top tips will set first-time expats on the right track to a positive life abroad.

 Learn the language

 Yes, you need to learn the language of where you are going to live.
-Let’s be honest: you won’t be fluent in a month, but you need to at least learn the basics to get around.
+Let’s be honest: you won’t be fluent in a month, but you need to at least learn the basics to get around as a first-time expat.
 Don’t leave it to the last minute and think you’ll do fine when you get there.
 If you don’t speak the local language, you might need someone’s help every step of the way.
 Therefore, learn as much as you can before moving abroad, or at least learn some of the most commonly used phrases and words (e.g., ‘how are you?’, ‘where can I find…’, how much does this cost?’, ‘can you help me?’, ‘where does this street go’).
 Learning how to say ‘cheers’ won’t hurt, either.

 If you have always been dependent on someone, you’re certainly going to have a hard time abroad.
 It’s important to learn to do things yourself; when you move to a new place, you might have no one around to help you.
 Washing clothes, digging through cookbooks, or learning how to light a water heater aren’t things you want to have to learn when you first arrive.

 If you think your time abroad will be one long dream, you’re mistaken.
 There are certainly many glamorous points to living abroad.
 But the mundane, daily tasks are the same no matter where you live.
 Remember that you won’t be a tourist on an extended vacation.
-You’re an expat hired by your organization on a mission to fulfill a certain goal, or for whatever reason you moved abroad.
+You’re a first-time expat hired by your organization on a mission to fulfill a certain goal, or for whatever reason you moved abroad.
 So, stay focused!

 Do your research